OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/windchillrv&s.md

 * Start Server Service.
 * Provide the exact version when configuring Windchill RV&S.

-**Note**:  For version 2009, 10.7, 12.0, 12.3, 13.1 and 13.3 `ptc.jar` is already present in your OpsHub Integration Manager installation directory.
+**Note**:  For version 2009, 10.7, 12.0, 12.3, 13.1 and 13.3 `ptc.jar` is already present in your space.vars.SITENAME installation directory.
 The user needs to place only `mksapi.jar`.
 Follow the steps given above if you have some different Windchill RV&S version.

 ## Configuration for fields to be synchronized

 * All the fields, which are to be synchronized from or to Windchill RV&S, should be visible for the configured type.
 For example, if you want to sync `Bug`, then, make all the required fields visible in `Bug` type.
 * **Item Backed Pick List (IBPL)**
   * To synchronize the above fields, the `Item Identifier` input in the field configuration should have the format like `{ID} {Summary}`.
 Here, the Backed Item ID should be the first field and its display name should be given after the ID.
   * If the `Item Identifier` does not have the above mentioned format, the synchronization of IBPL field will not occur.
-In this case, the error will be logged in OpsHub Integration Manager's synchronization logs.
+In this case, the error will be logged in space.vars.SITENAME's synchronization logs.

 <p align="center">
   <img src="../assets/PTCFieldConfiguration.png" width="800">